-Trump Takes Hardline on Chinese Steel in Advance of G20 Summit
+Trump Considers Hard Line on Chinese Steel in Advance of G20 Summit

-President Trump hinted this week that his administration may move to protect the U.S. steel industry from foreign competition a maneuver popular with his base but likely to upset China ahead of a meeting of the world's largest economies this week.
+President Trump hinted this week that his administration may move to protect the U.S. steel industry from foreign competition, a maneuver popular with his base but likely to upset China ahead of a meeting of the world's largest economies this week.

-Trump told senior officials last week that he planned to institute tariffs on imported steel over many of their objections, according to an Axios report, and on Tuesday Trump wrote on Twitter "don't like steel & aluminum dumping!"
+Trump announced Friday that had called on South Korea to "stop enabling the export of dumped steel."
+On Monday, Trump sent out another warning on Twitter, making clear that the issue remains top of mind.
+"Really great numbers on jobs & economy!
+Things are starting to kick in now, and we have just begun," he wrote.
+"Don't like steel & aluminum dumping!"

 The administration has been reviewing the effect of steel imports on the American economy and national security since April with the Department of Commerce due to release a report on the topic as soon as this week.
 Analysts point to China as the primary target of the sweeping review, though the announcement did not list any country as a specific target.